adusumillimukeshbabu/fin-tech/README.md

 # ✨ fin tech.azure  ✨

-This is a web based application developed for tech.azure related based website in india
+This is a web based application developed for fin tech.azure related based website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.